frePPLe/frepple/doc/model-reference/parameters.rst

-                                       planning run is taking a long time and the log file shows that demands take many iterations to be planned - where the requested delivery date for each iteration is advancing only in tiny increments. plan.planSafetyStockFirst            | Controls whether safety stock is planned before or after the demand.
+                                       planning run is taking a long time and the log file shows that demands take many iterations to be planned - where the requested delivery date for each iteration is advancing only in tiny increments. plan.fixBrokenSupplyPath             | When set to true (which is the default), frepple will scan for items that can't be replenished any longer with purchase orders, distribution orders or manufacturing orders.
-                                     | Accepted values are false (default) and true.
-plan.fixBrokenSupplyPath             | When set to true (which is the default), frepple will scan for
-                                       items that can't be replenished any longer with purchase orders, distribution orders or manufacturing orders.